saintaze/Todo-App/README.md

-# Todos-App
+# Todo-App
 An app for noting todos.

 ### Features
++ A group of todos belong to a project.
 + A project can have many todos.
-+ Todos belong to a project.
 + Full CRUD functionality.
 + Vanilla JS WebComponent Architecture.
 + LocalStorage used for saving and retrieving data.